 The proceedings in the first instance usually take place in the following seven steps:

-If the commissioning of an expert opinion is ordered, both parties are also given an opportunity to comment in writing on the expert’s written opinion.
-In an oral hearing, the expert is then questioned on his expert opinion by the court and also by the parties.
+If the commissioning of a written expert opinion is ordered, both parties are also given an opportunity to comment in writing on the expert’s opinion.
+Furthermore, in an oral hearing, the expert is then questioned on his expert opinion by the court and also by the parties.

-After the judgment has been handed down by the District Court in the first instance, the losing party has the possibility of lodging an appeal with the Appeal Court within one month.
-The panels at the Appeal Courts likewise sit with three judges, who have a legal training and will not normally have studied a technical subject.
+After the judgment has been handed down by the District Court in the first instance, the losing party has the possibility of lodging an appeal with the Appeal Court within one month, and reasoning the appeal within two months.
+Each of the specialized panels at the Appeal Courts likewise sit with three judges, who have a legal training and will not normally have studied a technical subject.
 The appeal proceedings are not an instance for hearing new facts.
 The Appeal Court merely decides on the facts already submitted in the proceedings before the District Court and on any new facts which it is permissible to submit at the appeal stage.

 The appeal judgment can only be submitted to the Federal Supreme Court for an appeal on points of law subject to very strict conditions.
 The proceedings before the Federal Court of Justice usually take 2 to 3 years.